vf827393/PhoenixOS/autogen/autogen_cuda/supported/11.3/readme.md

 <h1>PhOS Support for CUDA 11.3</h1>

 <p>
 PhOS is supporting popular SDKs on nVIDIA CUDA platforms (e.g., CUDA Runtime, CUDA Driver, cuBLAS, cuBLASLt, cuBLASXt, cuDNN 8, NVML, nvRTC, and NCCL, etc.).
-This directory contains `yaml` files which describe descriptors of CUDA 11.3 APIs for autogenerating processing logic of PhOS parser and worker functions.
+This directory contains <code>yaml</code> files which describe descriptors of CUDA 11.3 APIs for autogenerating processing logic of PhOS parser and worker functions.

 <p>
 You can check the supported status in PhOS of each API under different categories by clicking the link below.